 Mediafilm Les 73 chefs-d'oeuvre du cinéma [73 masterpieces of the cinema]—A French film site presents a list of top films.
 Another page presents a longer list.
 Both of these links are from the Internet Archive.

-Metacritic Movie Releases By Score—The highest rated films on the review aggregator site create a mainstream-leaning list.
+Metacritic Movie Releases By Score—The highest rated films on the review aggregator site create a mainstream list that also leans highbrow.

 Montreal Film Festival Les 100 Meilleurs Films [100 Best Films]—Results from a poll taken at the Montreal Film Festival.
 This link is from the Académie de Nice.
 English language readers should have no problem with this page.
 This link is from the Internet Archive.

-MovieWeb The 50 Best Movies of All Time, Ranked
+MovieWeb The 50 Best Movies of All Time, Ranked—A mainstream-leaning list.

 MovieWeb 55 Best Comedy Movies of All Time